 Water plants are widely considered the best way to enhance water features.
 Sometimes called aquatic plants, there is a water plant for virtually every type of water feature, from the smallest tabletop fountains to multi-level streams and expansive ponds.
 The type of water plant that will best suit your landscape is largely determined by your requirements, as well as the growing characteristics of each plant.
 Consider the USDA Hardiness Zone, growth habit and mature size, sun or shade requirements, and ideal planting conditions.
 To help you sort through the options, the Better Homes and Gardens Plant Encyclopedia includes a sortable list of aquatic plants, which you can refine further by characteristic and use.
 The section also includes practical design ideas and tips to help your water plants flourish in your landscape.
+View a list of water plants by common name or scientific name below.

 Truly a plant to wow your friends and neighbors, Amazon lily is nothing short of magnificent.
 In a large pond, this plant's leaves can reach 6 feet across and are covered in spiny prickles.
 The flowers, which appear in summer, start as thorn-covered green buds that open to large white masterpieces that fade pink.
 The blooms have the fragrance of ripe pineapple.